-The Harris & Ross podiatry & chiropody department offer treatment for verrucas in Wilmslow & Manchester clinics.
+The Harris & Ross podiatry & chiropody department offer verruca treatment in Wilmslow & Manchester clinics.
 Find out more about how we approach verruca treatment below:

 Verrucae are a skin infection caused by the Human Papilloma Virus (HPV).
 There are many different versions of this virus which will determine the location of the lesion and what it looks like.

 The virus usually occurs via abrasions of the surface skin allowing the virus to enter.
 The viral cells can remain latent in cells for 8 months before becoming obvious.